Medicine Hat: Education

 Medicine Hat School District No. 76 has been serving the needs of public school students since it came into existence in 1886.
-The district has five trustees and comprises three secondary schools, Alexandra Middle School (formerly Alexandra Junior High School), Crescent Heights High School and Medicine Hat High School, 12 elementary (K–6) schools, a special needs school for the severely disabled, as well as an Alternative School program which incorporates a joint partnership with the YMCA Teen Moms' Program, YMCA Stay-in-School Program, a program with the former Palliser Health Region for secondary students and a program supported by Alberta Children Services for students with behavioural needs.
+The district has five trustees and comprises three secondary schools, Alexandra Middle School (formerly Alexandra Junior High School), Crescent Heights High School and Medicine Hat High School, 12 elementary (K–6) schools, a special education school for the severely disabled, as well as an Alternative School program which incorporates a joint partnership with the YMCA Teen Moms' Program, YMCA Stay-in-School Program, a program with the former Palliser Health Region for secondary students and a program supported by Alberta Children Services for students with behavioural needs.
 French immersion programming is provided as an option at one elementary school and at Crescent Heights High.
 The district currently works with the BHTH Institution for Education, part of the International Education Association of Western Canada, to operate an international educational program in China and three schools have joined this program, Tangshan Caofeidian #2 School, Qinhuangdao Foreign Language School, and Shandong Weifang Middle School.

 The Medicine Hat Catholic/Separate School District provides educational programming for students from kindergarten through Grade 12.
 French immersion programming is provided as an option in select District schools.
 It operates one high school, Monsignor McCoy, and nine other schools.

 Medicine Hat also has a Francophone school, École Les Cyprès, and a public/charter school, the Centre for Academic and Personal Excellence (CAPE).

 Medicine Hat College is located in the south part of the city.
 The first students were accepted to the college in 1965.
 Now with over 2,500 students and three campuses, the college has grown into an integral part of the community.
 The Medicine Hat College Rattlers athletic program include cross-country running, basketball, volleyball, golf, soccer and futsal.